Kkkermit/Testify/README.md

 - [License](#license)

 <h1 align="center"><strong>
-⭐ If your a fan of this repository or have used it or any of it's code, please consider leaving us a star.
+⭐ If you're a fan of this repository or have used it or any of its code, please consider leaving us a star.
 It would be greatly appreciated and allows us to see if users value the bot! ⭐
 </strong></h1>

+> ## ⚠️ IMPORTANT SECURITY WARNING
+> **Never share or commit your `.env` file or any of its values!** These contain sensitive information including your bot token, MongoDB credentials, and API keys that could be used to compromise your systems or incur unwanted charges if leaked.
+Always add `.env` to your `.gitignore` file.

+## Features

+### Moderation Tools
+- **Complete Moderation Suite**: Ban, kick, timeout, warn, and mute functionality
+- **Auto-moderation**: Filter profanity, spam, and inappropriate content
+- **Audit Logging**: Comprehensive logging of all moderation actions
+- **Ticket System**: Create and manage support tickets with transcripts

+### Entertainment & Fun
+- **Music System**: Play music from YouTube, Spotify, and SoundCloud with queue management
+- **Leveling System**: XP and ranking system with customizable rewards
+- **Mini-games**: Variety of games including RPS, coinflip, 8ball, and more
+- **Meme Commands**: Random memes, jokes, and fun interactions

+### Information & Utility
+- **User Info**: Detailed user information with profile cards
+- **Server Info**: Server statistics and information
+- **Role Info**: Detailed role information including permissions
+- **Profile System**: Create and customize user profiles

+### Integration & API Features
+- **Valorant Integration**: View skins, store, and player info
+- **Instagram Notifications**: Get notified of new posts from Instagram accounts
+- **Spotify Integration**: Advanced Spotify tracking and integration
+- **Weather Information**: Get weather forecasts for any location

+### Customization
+- **Custom Prefix**: Set a custom prefix for your server
+- **Custom Embeds**: Create and customize rich embeds
+- **Announcement System**: Create professional announcements
+- **Thread Management**: Create and manage threads

 ## Installation
 - Download [Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).